avilches/BetauerGodotTools/README.md

   - More stuff like a flipper, a loader or a timer.
 - [Betauer.GodotAction](Betauer.GodotAction): Godot doesn't allow (yet) to subscribe easily to signals using C# lambdas.
-And it also forces to extend Godot classes and override `_Process`,`_PhysicsProcess`,`_Input`,`_UnhandledInput`,`_UnhandledKeyInput` methods, which can be cumbersome to create a new class just to implement one method.
+And it also forces to extend Godot classes and override `_Process`, `_PhysicsProcess`, `_Input`, `_UnhandledInput` and `_UnhandledKeyInput` methods, which can be cumbersome to create a new class just to implement one method.
-This project extends all the 524 Godot C# classes and allows to use all the signals and method with lambdas:
+This project extends all the 524 Godot C# classes and allows you to use all the signals and method with lambdas:
 ```C#
 var button = new ButtonAction();
 // Lambdas instead of signals